 If you include this keyword, use the AUTHOR_README_VERSION keyword to supply a version number for the README file.

-Set this keyword equal to an integer that specifies the version number for the author README file.
-The specified value must be greater than zero.
+The version number for the author README file; must be greater than zero.

-Initially, AUTHOR_README_VERSION should be set equal to one.
-Every time you modify the text supplied as the AUTHOR_README_TEXT keyword, you should increment the value of AUTHOR_README_VERSION by one.
+Initially, AUTHOR_README_VERSION should be explicitly specified and set equal to one.
+Every time you modify the text supplied as the AUTHOR_README_TEXT keyword, increment the value of AUTHOR_README_VERSION by one.
 APP_USER_DIR uses this information to ensure that existing author README files are automatically updated to the latest version.
-If AUTHOR_README_VERSION is not supplied, a default version of 1 is used.
-However, you should explicitly specify this keyword whenever AUTHOR_README_TEXT is used.

 By default, APP_USER_DIR creates an application user directory that will be shared by all instances of the application.
 You can use RESTRICT keywords to specify that the directory only be used by a specified version of the application, or when running on a version of IDL with specified attributes such as release, operating system, hardware platform, etc. The RESTRICT keywords allow you to ensure that instances of your application running in different IDL, hardware, and operating system environments store their user data separately, when appropriate.